iszczesniak/cpp/categories/index.md

 * throwing an exception: `throw A();`

 In C++98 (the first C++ standard) temporaries were always copied.
-However, the return value optimization (RVO) prevented the creation and copying of objects retured by value from functions.
+However, the return value optimization (RVO) prevented the copying of objects retured by value from functions.

-Starting with C++11, temporaries can be *moved*, and the creation of temporaries can be *elided* (i.e., avoided).
+Starting with C++11, temporaries can be *moved*, and the creation of temporaries can be *elided* (i.e., avoided) by creating object in the place where they are supposed to finally be.

-A temporary is an object.
-It can be used in an expression that is either of the lvalue or rvalue category.
+A temporary is an object, not an expression, and so a temporary is neither an lvalue nor an rvalue, because an object has no categoty of expression.
+An object is used in an expression that is either of the lvalue or rvalue category.
 Usually a temporary is created in rvalue expressions.

 \end{frame}